pmeeny/CI-MS4-LoveRugby/README.md

 ### Feature 8 News Page
 - The app "news" contains the admin, forms, views, models and templates for this functionality
 - A regular user can view news items, and add a comment to a news item.
+- A user must have an account and be logged in to comment on a news item, otherwise they will see a link to login or create an account
 - Four news items are displayed and the page is paginated if there are more than four news entries
 <br>![News desktop](readme/testing/news_desktop.PNG)
 <br>![News tablet](readme/testing/news_tablet.PNG)